-While hard alcohol is permitted at events that only include Graduate Students, including public areas of Sachem Village, the School of Graduate and Advanced Studies, in collaboration with the Graduate Student Council, asks the Graduate community to respect the spirit of the alcohol policy and give careful consideration to including hard alcohol at any event.
+- While hard alcohol IS permitted at events that ONLY include Graduate Students, including public areas of Sachem Village, the Guarini School of Graduate and Advanced Studies, in collaboration with the Graduate Student Council, asks the Graduate community to respect the spirit of the alcohol policy and give careful consideration to including hard alcohol at any event.

 Registering an event

-Graduate student event organizers will visit Safety and Security and complete a Social Event Registration Form by noon at least three business days prior to the event.
+- Graduate student event organizers must visit Safety and Security to complete a Social Event Registration Form by noon at least three business days prior to the event.
+Required forms must be completed in person at the Safety and Security Office.
 The event registration will not be approved if this form is not completed.
-This form may be completed in person at the Safety and Security Office where one additional form must be completed (in person).

-Those who are serving alcohol at any event sponsored by and/or affiliated with Dartmouth College much successfully complete the NH TEAM Online Module.
-Go to: https://training.liquor.nh.gov/emoodle/login/index.php
+- Those who are serving alcohol at any event sponsored by and/or affiliated with Dartmouth College must successfully complete the NH TEAM 18 Online Module.
+Go to: https://lms.nh.gov/liquor/portal/enrol/index.php?id=54

 - select your own username